Danyc0/Society-voting-bot/README.md

 * VOTERS_FILE -> The file that the registered voter list is backed up to.
 * STANDING_FILE -> The file that the standing candidates list is backed up to.

-You can put these in a .env file in the repo directory as it uses dotenv (See [here](https://pypi.org/project/python-dotenv/) for usage) so you don't have to keep them in your environment.
+You can put these in a .env file in the repo directory as it uses dotenv (see [here](https://pypi.org/project/python-dotenv/) for usage) so you don't have to keep them in your environment.

 ## Contributions